[wpforms id="406" title="false" description="false"]

 Moose Population in Maine

-The numbers are based upon the number of roadkill by automobile accidents as well as the count of killed moose by hunters.
+The numbers are based on the number of roadkill by automobile accidents and the count of killed moose by hunters.
 Between both, there are about 2,000 to 3,500 moose killed each year.

-Although there are few predators of the adult moose, the calves are a different story.
+Although there are few predators such as wolves of the adult moose, the calves are a different story.
 Black bears and coyotes go after the young when born.
-Maine has the most black bear population on the east coast with about 35,000.
-However, bears are not a predator of the adult moose.
+Maine has the largest population of black bears on the east coast with about 35,000.
+However, bears are not predators of the adult moose.

-There are 3 parasites in Maine that infect moose: brain worm, ticks, and lungworm.
+3 parasites in Maine infect moose: brain worms, ticks, and lungworms.
 All three of these could mean death to a calf but only brain worm would cause an adult moose to die.

 Moose Facts